kojoidrissa/pywebhouston/pycon_djangocon.md

 -  A woman from Seattle in a tutorial with me, who *seemed* quite interesting.
 And *WAS*, once I talked to her.
 -  A woman in SF helping kids learn to cook AND code!
 -  @glasnt, who works on BeeWare with ‪@freakboy3742‬
 -  An old man who'd just shoplifted beer and wine from a grocery store.
 And was BRAGGING about it.
-He'd also just accepted the stub of a joint from a stranger (NOT part of PyCon.
-Just outside the OCC #PDXAF)
+He'd also just accepted the stub of a joint from a stranger *(NOT part of PyCon.
+He was just walking by outside the OCC `#PDXAF`)*

 # Caravan Tiny House Hotel
 -  I like tiny houses.
 NO ONE else cares.
 I stayed in the [Rosebud](http://tinyhousehotel.com/rosebud)